vibansal/HapCUT2/README.md

 ## Calculating Haplotype Statistics
 The calculate_haplotype_statistics script in the utilities directory calculates haplotype error rates with respect to a reference haplotype, as well as completeness statistics such as N50 and AN50.

-## Converting HapCUT2 output to VCF format
-Nils Homer has developed a tool HapCutToVcf that supports converting HapCUT2-formatted haplotype blocks into VCF format.
-It will be included with the fgbio tool suite, available [here](https://github.com/fulcrumgenomics/fgbio).

 ## Reproducing the HapCUT2 manuscript

 The directory **reproduce_hapcut2_paper** contains the source code and pipeline used to obtain the results of the HapCUT2 manuscript (linked above).
 It is nearly complete except for some early data access and cleaning steps which are not yet integrated into the pipeline, but these will be added soon.